DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 ## Expirement 3: Multi-Huc Training

-In Expirement 3, we considered whether model results could be generalized and unsed in ungauged basins.
+In Expirement 3, we considered whether model results could be generalized for use in ungauged basins.
 We also expiremented with different variable combinations and trainging rates.

 We focused on Huc12 sub-watershed units where Maritime or Montane Forest snow prrdominated.
 We withheld from the training data all the Huc12 watersheds in the *XX** basin as a test set ("Test Set A").
 The *XX* basin is **blah blah important** and plays the role of a completely ungauged basin in our expirement set up.